matluuk/IoT-miniproject-1/README.md

     # Choose a free prefix, for example <ipv6_prefix> = 2001:660:5307:3108
     ```

+7. After launching ethos_uhcpd, leave the script running!

 ## Usage

 To use this project, follow these guidelines:

+1. Connect to grenoble.iot-lab.info IF not already:

+    ```batch
+    ssh <username>@grenoble.iot-lab.info
+    ```

+2. Change into the miniproject-1 repository working directory:

+    ```bash
+    cd IoT-miniproject-1/app
+    ```

-1. Flash the firmware into the experiment node:
+3. Flash the firmware into the experiment node:

     ```bash
     make IOTLAB_NODE=auto flash